KorigamiK/kickassanime-downloader/README.md

 # Kickassanime Downloader
-A nice nd fast asynchronous anime downloader, streamer and more for kickassanime.
+A nice and fast asynchronous anime downloader, streamer and more for kickassanime.

 [Here's a demo](#some-usage-examples) of this tool.